 1) those elected Members of Parliament in Parliamentary elections and those appointed Deputy Members when the election results are confirmed,

 2) those elected Members of the European Parliament and those appointed Deputy Members when the election results are confirmed,

 3) parties which have nominated candidates in Presidential elections or representatives of constituency associations or their substitutes and

 4) a council member and an alternate member elected in municipal elections.

 To which authority are the election funding disclosures sent?

 The election funding disclosure must be filed with the National Audit Office of Finland within two months of the confirmation of the election results.
 Filing of the disclosure can be done by using the form approved by the National Audit Office.
-More information: www.vaalirahoitusvalvonta.fi (only in Finnish and Swedish).
+More information: www.vaalirahoitusvalvonta.fi.

 Compliance with the disclosure obligation is to be overseen by the National Audit Office of Finland.